cristianexer/trainings-and-tutorials/README.md

 Trainings and Tutorials
 ==============================

-This repository includes notebooks around Data Science trainings iand tutorials around different topics in the field.
+This repository includes notebooks around Data Science trainings and tutorials around different topics in the field.

 Project Organization
 ------------